General

 How did you get the idea?

 It all started with a joke.
 I wanted to poke (gentle) fun at people who wear signet rings.
 What better way to do this than by using a nipple instead of a coat of arms?
 Also, the shape lent itself to it.
 But when the first Boob ring arrived from the atelier, I realized it was way, way more than a joke.
-It was a powerful piece of jewelry about women and feminity.
-A talisman, a shield, a weapon even maybe.
-And in the end, very much a symbolic signet ring.
-It was as if I had got a grave echo to my first, humorous thought.
-I will never forget unpacking this first prototype!
+In fact, I will never forget unpacking this first prototype.
+What I had in my hands was a powerful piece of jewelry about women and feminity.
+A talisman too maybe.
+And in the end, very much a signet ring, but symbolic!
+It was as if I had received a grave echo to my first, humorous thought.
+A beautiful experience that turned out to be our best selling piece.

 I don't know my finger size, what shall I do?